Marshall Chess: 1980s onward

 In 1984, Marshall Chess became a partner in publishing company ARC Music, which he began actively heading in 1992.
 In 2003, Chess was featured in the film Godfathers and Sons directed by Marc Levin, for the PBS series The Blues, produced by Martin Scorsese.
 In the film, Marshall produces a hip hop version of the classic Chess track “Mannish Boy” featuring rappers Chuck D and Common recording with original members of the Electric Mud band.

 In 1999 Chess founded the Czyz Records record label, with his cousin Kevin.
-On September 21, 1999, the first record released on Czyz Records was the Murali Coryell album 2120, named after Chess' old Chicago address at 2120 South Michigan.
+The first record released on Czyz Records was the Murali Coryell album 2120, named after Chess' old Chicago address at 2120 South Michigan.
 Czyz (pronounced "Chez" or "Chaz") was the original Polish surname of Leonard and Phil Chess when they arrived in America from Poland.

 In the year 2000, Marshall, his son Jamar Chess and Juan Carlos Barguil founded Sunflower Entertainment, a specialty music publishing and licensing house that focuses on independent Latin music and iconic American songs.

 Marshall has been on Sirius Satellite Radio's Blues Channel since 2007 hosting the Chess Records Hour, a three times a week show featuring the music and history of Chess Records.
 Chess was executive music producer on two movies which dramatise the history of Chess Records: Cadillac Records (2008), and Who Do You Love?, (2008) directed by Jerry Zaks.

 In 2012, Marshall co-founded Revolution Songs, a music publishing and sync licensing company.

 Personal life

 He is married to Robin Chess, a cooking teacher; they have a son, Jamar Chess.

+Chess's relationship with his father was a tough one.
+He described Leonard as "a rough character.
+He never played catch with me.
+Instead, he taught me how to shake hands."
+And when Marshall, age 21, first started working at Chess records, he asked his father what he was supposed to do, and Leonard told him: "You stupid motherfucker, your job is watching me."